-- A licensee must keep records of all transactions involving the sale or purchase of liquor. - (2) The records - must be kept in the form required by the licensing authority; and (a) - must contain the information required by the licensing authority; and - must be made up as soon as practicable after the transactions to which they (c) relate. - A person who is required by this section to keep records must retain the records in this State for 6 years after the date on which they were compiled. - A person who fails to keep or retain records as required by this section is guilty of an offence.
+- (1) A licensee must keep records of all transactions involving the sale or purchase of liquor. - (2) The records- - (a) must be kept in the form required by the licensing authority; and - (b) must contain the information required by the licensing authority; and - (c) must be made up as soon as practicable after the transactions to which they relate. - (3) A person who is required by this section to keep records must retain the records in this State for 6 years after the date on which they were compiled. - (4) A person who fails to keep or retain records as required by this section is guilty of an offence.